standardnotes/desktop/README.md

 Snap releases also require a working snapcraft / `snapd` installation.

-Building then follows the same steps as above:
+Building can then be done by running:

 - `yarn setup`
 - `yarn bundle:arm64`

-Then followed by either:
+Followed by either:

 - `yarn build:all:arm64`